 12. Can I book my flight before getting my B211 visa?

 Yes, however, you’ll need to ensure that you have at least two weeks before flying to prepare all the required documents and to process your B211 visa.
 We recommend getting your visa first, just in case there are any delays.
-Once your B211 visa is approved, you’ll have 90 days to enter the country, meaning you have plenty of time to print your e-visa, arrange your flights, book your hotel and purchase health insurance, all before jumping on your flight to Indonesia.
+Once your B211 visa is approved, you’ll have 90 days to enter the country, meaning you have plenty of time to print your e-visa, arrange your flights, plan your itinerary and purchase travel insurance.
 The only thing left to do?
-Pack your bags and dust off your passport!
+Pack your bags and fly to beautiful Bali!